richardkiss/pycoin/README.md

 * WIF (Wallet import format)
 * SEC (the gross internal format of public keys used by OpenSSL, both compressed and uncompressed)

+The command-line utility "bu" ("Bitcoin utility") exposes a lot of this API on the command-line.

 Wallets
 -------